Nine Weeks in Paris

 You know, standard niceties and primitive human behavior!

-I only mention this because that encounter was my friendliest encounter with anyone in that building, the absolute most amicable!
-That should give you an idea of how the situation was.
-So my wish that the inhabitants of this building in Rue du Montparnasse could understand the Danes is not because they were nice; no, I just wish they could have understood how they were played and used by a bunch of thugs and their French buddies!
+I only mention the above encounter because that encounter was my friendliest encounter with anyone in that building, the absolute most amicable!
+That should give you an idea of how the situation was: People behaving like primitive morons, questioning nothing, because they felt they could.

-I spent 2 weeks recording, photographing, and writing.
+I spent 2 weeks documenting.
 When things eventually got entirely out of hand, I left.

 Thanks for reading!
 I hope you found it valuable and worth your time!
 Until next time, remember to get your facts straight and that whatever good times you have will never come back as bad times,